sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   .. note::

-     As of this writing (April 2013, Sage 5.8), the test suite for the Python 2 and 3 spkgs fails on most platforms.
+     As of this writing (April 2013, Sage 5.8), the test suites for the Python 2 and 3 spkgs fail on most platforms.
      So when this variable is empty or unset, Sage uses a default of ``!python2,!python3``.